 I am not certain that Google will maintain Google alerts for very much longer.
 It seems, to put it in Forbes’s words, that it is broken.
 There is another cool … Lire la suite

-Last month, on Nov 10, 2009 the 7th blogwell session took place in sunny Atlanta, Ga. (this is meant to be a joke for I have been twice to Atlanta … Lire la suite
+Social media culture is a crucial aspect of social media implementation.
+Last month, on Nov 10, 2009, the 7th blogwell session took place in sunny Atlanta, Ga. (this is meant … Lire la suite

-note: this piece was originally published on behalf of bnet at http://blogs.bnet.co.uk/sterling-performance/2009/09/23/five-tips-for-b2b-social-media-marketing/ Business brands using social media are starting to see the benefits.
-But are there any best practices they … Lire la suite
+What’s in a successful B2B social media strategy?
+Business brands using social media are starting to see the benefits.
+But are there any best practices they can use?
+Guessing that … Lire la suite

 Of course, we knew already about it, but it’s been made public only recently that the late Blog Council has changed its name to Social Media Business Council (aka SMBC). … Lire la suite

-Blogwell in NYC (photo by Yann Gourvennec) The second blogwell presentation at Blogwell #3 which took place on April 29 in NYC, was that of Molly Schonthal from Nokia, … Lire la suite
+The second blogwell social media presentation at Blogwell #3 which took place on April 29 in NYC, was that of Molly Schonthal from Nokia, who is in charge of social … Lire la suite

-social media note: this is an unabridged version of my article publihed on Bnet.co.uk In our previous article about social media, we have described the 8 reasons why managers love … Lire la suite
+Are they any good reasons why you should hate social media?
+This is the unabridged version of my article published at CBS news.
+In a previous article about social media, we have … Lire la suite

 The blog Council is an association in charge of promoting social media usage by and for the benefit of so-called “big logos”.
 Among the members one will find corporations like GM, Wells Fargo, Procter & Gamble, Kmart and of course Orange Business Services (proudly represented by yours truly).